UNCLE NEAREST : Dumpster Fire of a LAWSUIT / Receivership! 2025

 By now you’ve likely heard that Uncle Nearest has been sued for violating their loan agreements with a lending entity.
 There will be much to dissect, and by no means will this story be finished until the legal battle makes its way through the courts.
-I will be posting updates as warranted.
+I will be posting LIVE updates on this link.

 Before we begin, please note a few things: